 A good way to combat this is by getting your employees out of their chairs at least once every hour.
 Our brains are always in work mode, but taking a break helps us process information properly.
 It prevents mental fatigue and allows us to produce better results.
 There are a few software applications you can install on your computers, which remind you to take breaks and rest your eyes from the computer.
 If employees see that you care more about their well-being than the company, they will work harder for you or the company.

 3. Clarification of Goals

 Every employee has goals and responsibilities that they need to focus on.
-However, it is common for employees to be confused about what their role in the organization is.
+However, it is common for employees to be confused about their role in the organization.
 In order to increase employee engagement, it is important to clarify goals and responsibilities.